sterbini/study-DA/docs/case_studies/2_tune_scan.md

 os.remove(name_template_config)
 ```

+As you can see, we load the template configuration from the package, update the location of the ```acc-models-lhc``` link (since it's dumped in a different folder), and then drop the configuration locally.
+We then generate the study in the local directory, and delete the configuration.

+!!! note "How you modify the configuration is up to you "

+    We could also have used the configuration file of our liking, that we can for instance place in the study directory (but that's not even needed).
+In this case, no need to load it as a dict and modify it in a Python script, we can just modify the `yaml` file and provide the corresponding path in the ```create``` function.

-Running this, the directory with all the jobs should be created, along with the corresponding tree file.
+Anyway, at this point, the directory with all the jobs should be created, along with the corresponding tree file.

 ## Study submission